 Transportation and Infrastructure

-I recently became Ranking Member of the House Transportation, Housing and Urban Development Appropriations Subcommittee, which oversees federal transportation and housing funding.
+As Chairman of the House Transportation, Housing and Urban Development Appropriations Subcommittee, I lead the committee that oversees federal transportation and housing funding.
 These are vitally important issues in the Fourth District and throughout North Carolina.
 Our highways and railroads are crumbling and overcrowded, and affordable housing is all too scarce in our communities.
 I believe that since the House flipped in 2011, the policies of the Republican majority have left these programs chronically underfunded.

 First and foremost, we must maintain our roads, highways and interstates, and bridges, which are critical to our economic prosperity as well as our quality of life.
 But new and widened roads alone cannot solve the traffic congestion and other problems that have become a part of daily life for many Fourth District residents.
 I am a strong supporter of "smart growth" development, which emphasizes greater coordination of housing, public transportation, and economic development plans at the local level, as well as an advocate for a "complete streets" policy that improves transportation options for all users – including pedestrians, bicyclists, transit riders, older persons, individuals with disabilities, and motorists.
 I have worked with local leaders to advance a plan for expanded bus and regional rail, and have also helped lead the fight in Congress to expand and improve high-speed rail in critical corridors, including the Southeast.
 We simply must develop a true multi-modal transportation strategy in order to keep pace with our community's needs.